annejungers/My_first_markdown_page_Challenge/README.md

 ## Objectives I want to achieve as a Developer during my time at Becode
 * Becoming a **full stack developer**
-* Managing to incorporate AI in my deveper skills
+* Managing to incorporate AI in my developer skills
 * Meeting all the new interesting becode colleagues :heart_eyes:
 * Deepening my knowledge in New Technology
 * Learning the basic of *hacking* and *cybersecurity* :space_invader: :bomb: